MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

     - To view the summary of the budget creation from estimates process, check the **Timeline** section on the project summary tab.

+> [!NOTE]
+> If an estimate can't be converted into a budget line, the reason for the failure is logged in the error log, which can be accessed from the **Timeline** section of the project summary tab.
+By addressing these errors, you can resolve the issues and re-import the estimates.

 After creation of budget from estimates, you can make any necessary edits in the grid and can also add any new budget lines, just as you would when creating a budget manually.

 For information about how to create additional cost budget lines, see [Project budget lines – Time](project-cost-time-budget-line.md), [Material](project-cost-material-budget-line.md), [Expense](project-cost-expense-budget-line.md)